troykinsella/crash/README.md

 direct the execution of actions, such as HTTP requests, checks, such as asserting an HTTP response code of 200, repetitions, and concurrency.

+Crash is currently in alpha development, and pretty much everything is subject to change.

 ## Documentation

 User documentation can be found at https://troykinsella.github.io/crash/